DreamSpoon/AMH2B/README.md

 The MHX rig has a "gaze" bone, which lets the user easily adjust eye rotations to "look at" a point in space.
 "Copy Rotation" bone constraints are added to eyelid bones to copy some of the rotation from the eye bones, so eyelid movement matches eye movement.

 ## Eye Blink
+### Remove Blink Track
+Remove blink track from list of selected objects plus active object, based on EyeBlink and LidLook settings.
+Both eyeblink and "Lid Look" keyframes are removed.

+Keyframes are removed from the bones with names given in the following tabs:
+1) Eyelid tab -> Eyelid Bone Names
+2) Eye Blink tab -> Template Bone Bames

+Start and End Frames can be specified, so that certain sections of blink track can be kept while others are removed.

+If no Start/End Frame is given then all Eye Blink and Lid Look keyframes are removed.

 ### Add Blink Track
 Use the blink settings (timing, bone names, and bone positions/rotations) to add "blink track" to active object.
 If a second object is also selected (must be a MESH type object), then a Shapekey on the MESH object can be keyframed for the "blink track", in addition to eye bone blink keyframes.